Hesprs/JSON-Canvas-Viewer/README.md

-# Obsidian Canvas Web Renderer X
+# Obsidian Canvas Web Renderer X Version 1.1.1

 A **web-based** viewer for **Obsidian Canvas** files that allows you to view and interact with your canvas files directly in the browser.
 Using this tool, you can embed interactive canvas to your front-end projects with ease.